0xdueltek/docs/docs/guide/index.md

 # What is DU3L73K?

-DU3L73K (Dueltek) is a livestreaming gaming platform designed to facilitate and settle PVP duels or competitive matches.
-Whether you're a web2 streamer, a web3 gamer, or a community that organizes head-to-head matchups, DU3L73K provides the tools you need to create a market around your event and bring everyone together.
+DU3L73K (Dueltek) is a livestreaming gaming platform rooted in PVP, designed to facilitate gaming duels and competitive matches.
+Whether you're a web2 streamer, a web3 gamer, or a community that organizes head-to-head matchups, DU3L73K provides the tools you need to create a market around your event and bring everyone together to spectate.

 ## Key Features